AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 After updating each existing Data Feed and Data Warehouse request to use the new SFTP account and location, wait for the next scheduled delivery.
 Verify that data arrives at the new destination as expected.

-### Step 6: Rotate the passphrase on the upgraded SFTP server
+### Step 6: Rotate the password on the upgraded SFTP server

-After upgrading an FTP server to SFTP, you must also rotate the SFTP passphrase, as described in the following section, [Rotate your SFTP passphrase](#rotate-your-sftp-passphrase).
+After upgrading an FTP server to SFTP, you must also rotate the SFTP password, as described in the following section, [Rotate your SFTP password](#rotate-your-sftp-password).

-## Rotate your SFTP passphrase
+## Rotate your SFTP password

-An SFTP passphrase serves as a fallback authentication method if key-based authentication fails.
+An SFTP password serves as a fallback authentication method if key-based authentication fails.

-Rotate the SFTP passphrase soon after upgrading from FTP to SFTP.
+Rotate the SFTP password soon after upgrading from FTP to SFTP.
 It should continue to be rotated on a regular schedule< **_How often?_** >.

-1. Contact Adobe Customer Care and request a new passphrase.
+1. Contact Adobe Customer Care and request a new password.

 1. For each SFTP account, provide the **Hostname** and **Username**.

-   Customer Care will generate a new passphrase for each FTP account.
+   Customer Care will generate a new password for each FTP account.

+1. Update the password in whatever client you use to connect to the SFTP server.

 <!--